Titus Day

+Biography

-Titus Day is an Australian talent agent.
-After attending Sydney Grammar School, Day graduated from the University of Sydney and worked as in-house Legal Counsel at IMG.
+Day, born in 1973 attended Sydney Grammar School, before graduating from the University of Sydney.

+He worked as in-house Legal Counsel at IMG.
 In 2009 Day founded 6 Degrees Group.
 Clients included Tina Arena, Lara Bingle, Cassette Kids, Grant Denyer, Brett Kimmorley, Sophie Monk, Lyndsey Rodrigues, Guy Sebastian, Axle Whitehead and Jim Wilson.
-Titus is currently serving 4 and a half years in prison for stealing close to $1m from Guy Sebastian.

 Legal issues

 In 2017 Guy Sebastian alleged that Day had defrauded him.
 In June 2022 Day was found guilty of embezzling Sebastian of $620,000 in the District Court of New South Wales.
 In November 2022 Day was sentenced to four years in prison with a non-parole period of two and a half years.
+In June 2023 Day was released from custody after an appeal resulted in a retrial.